qkunst/collectiemanagement/data/readme.txt

 If you don't need to know the language of a name variant, the field 'alternatenames' will be sufficient.
 If you need to know the language of a name variant, then you will need to load the table 'alternatenames' and you can drop the column in the geoname table.

+Boundaries:
+Simplified country boundaries are available in two slightly different formats:
+shapes_simplified_low:
+geonameId: 	The geonameId of the feature
+geoJson:	The boundary in geoJson format

+shapes_simplified_low.json:
+similar to the abovementioned file, but fully in geojson format.
+The geonameId is a feature property in the geojson string.

 Statistics on the number of features per country and the feature class and code distributions : http://www.geonames.org/statistics/